 The “tiny home movement” advocates living in tight quarters, with most tiny houses only taking up between 100 and 900 square feet.
 Although this movement has gained recent popularity with social media influencers transitioning to tiny home living and even the creation of HGTV television shows.

-TV shows such as “Tiny House, Big Living” and “Tiny House Hunters,” share how tiny houses have been a way of life since the Mongolian nomadic tribes of 425 B.C. used them.
-These tribes lived in portable “gers,” also known as yurts, which were durable against harsh weather conditions and easy to set up and take down for frequently traveling tribes.
+TV shows such as “Tiny House, Big Living” and “Tiny House Hunters,” often highlight how tiny homes have become a modern lifestyle trend.
+However, forms of tiny living date back centuries.
+As early as 425 B.C., Mongolian nomadic tribes lived in portable structures known as “gers,” also known as yurts.
+These early yurt tiny homes were durable, weather resistant, and easy to assemble and dismantle, ideal for frequent traveling tribes and harsh environments.

 Making the move into a smaller space invites a simpler way of life, more eco-friendly day-to-day, and more often than not, the financial freedom for individuals to spend more time and money on their passions rather than their rent.

-Although shipping container homes and revamped RVs tend to take the stage for the tiny home movement, yurts provide the portability, access to nature, affordability, and customization options that many individuals seek.
+Although shipping container homes and revamped RVs tend to take the stage for the tiny home movement, yurts as tiny homes offer a compelling alternative.
+Yurts provide portability, a stronger connection to nature, affordability, and a high level of customization options that many individuals seek.

 Yurt History